ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/controllers.md

 <code>Results</code> with the "s" at the end is a convenience class
 that allows you to generate a preconfigured <code>Result</code>.
-For instance <code>Results.html()</code> will tell Ninja to render a html page.
+For instance <code>Results.html()</code> will tell Ninja to render an HTML page.
-But you can also render json and other results.
+But you can also render JSON and other results.

 By convention controllers live in the package "controllers".